 - (a) Specific permits.
-The minor permit category consists of the following permits and approvals:

-- (1) Zoning adjustment;

-- (2) Waiver;

-- (3) Existing use permit;

-- (4) Conditional use permit (minor); and

-- (5) Special district permit (minor).

-- (b) Preapplication procedures.
-Before submitting an application for a minor permit[, except an existing use permit,] for the following uses:

-- (1) [Transmitting antenna mounted on a building or rooftop in a country, residential, A-1, or AMX-1 district, or a freestanding antenna structure] Communication tower in the P-2, AG-1, or AG-2 zoning districts:
+The minor permit category consists of the following permits and approvals: - (1) Zoning adjustment; - (2) Waiver; - (3) Existing use permit; - (4) Conditional use permit (minor); and - (5) Special district permit (minor). - (b) Preapplication procedures.
+Before submitting an application for a minor permit[, except an existing use permit,] for the following uses: - (1) [Transmitting antenna mounted on a building or rooftop in a country, residential, A-1, or AMX-1 district, or a freestanding antenna structure] Communication tower in the P-2, AG-1, or AG-2 zoning districts; - (2) [Meeting] Small or medium meeting facility; - (3) [Day-care] Child or adult daycare facility; - (4) [Schools: elementary, intermediate, and high] K-12 school; or the applicant shall first present the project to the neighborhood board of the district where the project will be located or, if no such neighborhood board exists, an appropriate community association.
+The applicant shall provide written notice of the presentation to owners of all properties adjoining the proposed project.
+The requirements of this subsection [shall] will be deemed satisfied if the applicant makes a written request to present the project to the neighborhood board or community association and:

-- (2) [Meeting] Small or medium meeting facility; - (3) [Day-care] Child or adult daycare facility; - (4) [Schools: elementary, intermediate, and high] K-12 school; or - (5) [Hotel] Minor hotel with up to 180 dwelling or lodging units, or both, in the BMX-3 zoning district;
+(5) [Hotel] Minor hotel with up to 180 dwelling or lodging units, or both, in the BMX-3 zoning district;